-- Students/parents walking to and from the parking areas must use the crosswalks in front of Parish Hall or along the green fence outside the office. - Walkers/bikers to and from Pacific Avenue must walk along the north edge of the driveway inside white line. - Walkers/bikers to and from Wood Street must use the crosswalk along the green fence outside the office.
+- Students/parents walking to and from the parking areas must use the crosswalks in front of Parish Hall. - Walkers/bikers to and from Pacific Avenue must walk along the north edge of the driveway inside white line. - Walkers/bikers to and from Wood Street must use the crosswalk in front of Parish Hall.